t-matsuo/webhook-receiver/README.md

-# outgoing-webhook-server
+# webhook-receiver

-It receives outgoing webhook and call specified command.
+It receives webhook and call specified command.

 ## Environment Variables